| PURSE

 Women

-rarely go anywhere without a purse, which means that if a woman
+rarely go anywhere without a purse, which means that

-enters a place full of germs, so does her bag.
-That could mean
+if a woman enters a place full of germs, so does her

-she ends up carrying around microbes that could make her sick
+bag.
+That could mean she ends up carrying around microbes

-all day long.
+that could make her sick all day long.

 Microbiologist

-Chuck Gerba researches where organisms that make us sick lurk
+Chuck Gerba researches where organisms that make us

-and lately he says he has found that germs gather on the outside
+sick lurk and lately he says he has found that germs

-of a woman's purse, especially on the bottom.
+gather on the outside of a woman's purse, especially

 "We

-found fecal bacteria you normally find on the floor of restroom,"
+found fecal bacteria you normally find on the floor

-he said.
-"We found bacteria that can cause skin infections
+of restroom," he said.
+"We found bacteria

-on the bottom of purses.
-What's more amazing is the large numbers
+What's more amazing is the large numbers we find on

-we find on the bottom of purses, which indicates that they can
+the bottom of purses, which indicates that they can

-be picking up a lot of other germs like cold viruses or viruses
+be picking up a lot of other germs like cold viruses

-that cause diarrhea."
+or viruses that cause diarrhea."

 Using

-a hand-held germ meter, Gerba demonstrated how much bacteria can
+a hand-held germ meter, Gerba demonstrated how much

-from scary to downright terrifying.
-Health experts worry when
+results that ranged from scary to downright terrifying.

-the meter reads over 200, which means thousands of bacteria are
+which means thousands of bacteria are present.

 He found thousands of germs on one woman's purse.
-She bought her
+She

-also carried thousands of germs.
-ABC News is not naming the women
+showed her purse also carried thousands of germs.
+ABC

-who participated in order to protect their identities.
+to protect their identities.

 "I'll